CFANS Alumni Society: Board of Directors

 Tabare is currently a Research Laureate at Corteva Agrisciences, where he is responsible for external scientific relations, internships and recruitment for the Seed Product Development Department.
 He is originally from Uruguay in South America, where he was a wheat breeder and University professor before relocating to Iowa.
 He has extensive experience in International Agriculture, and has a broad network of connections with Universities around the world through the Plant Sciences Symposia series that he helped to develop.
 Tabare joins the Board hoping to share his passion for diversity and inclusion, and his own experience as a former international student during his tenure in Graduate School at the University.

 1987, B.S.
 Urban Forestry

 Paul is currently employed by the City of Plymouth.
 He became an Alumni Society board member to make a difference in the lives of CFANS students, and to honor the memory of his late friend Art Widerstrom.
 Over the years, Paul has mentored many students through the CFANS Mentor Program.
 He hopes to help promote the program to fellow alumni and help foster overall alumni engagement.

-1998, B.S.
-Agricultural Business Management
+2004, B.S Agricultural and Food Business Management

 Brian Buhr, Dean of CFANS

 Brian Buhr is Dean and Director of CFANS and the Minnesota Agricultural Experiment Station.
 As dean, Brian oversees the college’s administration and academics and works to advance the college as one of the world’s premier research and educational centers dedicated to agricultural and food productivity, biodiversity, forestry, and the preservation of natural resources.
 He also collaborates with key stakeholders to help address critical challenges in agriculture, food systems, and environmental and natural resources sciences.
 Brian is a professor of applied economics and became head of the applied economics department in 2008.